destrex271/WebActuary/README.md

   'dependencies.bat' file can be used to install all the libraries required for this tool to work.

   'begin_audit.bat' file is the main file that can be used to run this tool.
+  You can also select a text file containing all your urls in seperate lines to run multiple tests.

   ![Running bat](https://i.imgur.com/lrqcRLT.png)
   ![Finished bat](https://i.imgur.com/hX20xHQ.png)